 Don’t worry, I haven’t become a creationist!
 But for heaven’s sake, can we please stop using this misleading evolution graphic??
 AND all the endless permutations of the same misleading “progress of man” theme…OK, some of them are funny, & some are probably an appropriate commentary on the silly notion of evolutionary progress, but enough already!
-BBC, bloggers – get a grip on the latest!
-This isn’t how it happened.
-I know we can come up with something more trendy.
+BBC, bloggers, even the Leakey Foundation for heaven’s sake – get a grip on the latest!
+We know this isn’t how it happened, & I know we can come up with something more accurate & trendy.

 First of all – duh – our ancestors weren’t all male & they certainly weren’t caucasian.
 Secondly, some of our ancestors were on average taller than humans.
 Third, one of our closest cousins, the Neanderthals, had larger brains (note to self: no more labeling a dense person a neanderthal).
 Fourth, there wasn’t any kind of straight-line progression from our common ancestor with chimpanzees & bonobos (6-7 million years ago) to Australopithecus, Homo erectus, Neanderthals, & Homo sapiens.
 In fact, the hominin family ‘bush’ looks sorta like a favorite Italian dish: